ryan-kttam/Customers-Type-Clustering/README.md

 # Customers-Type-Clustering
 This project will analyze customers' annual spending amounts (in dollar) of different types of product categories.
 The goal of this project is to find the best variation (cluster) in the different types of customers.

+*Details about the project is available [here](https://ryan-kttam.github.io/Customer_Type_Clustering/)*

 ## Getting Started
 This project requires Python 2 and needs the following packages:
 ```
 import numpy as np
 import pandas as pd